msv-lab/HoarePrompt/README.md

 # HoarePrompt: Structural Reasoning About Programs in Natural Language

-HoarePrompt reasons about programs in natural languages using LLMs.
-It analyses a given program step-by-step by inferring natural language descriptions of states (values of program variables) that the program can reach during execution at various program locations.
-To enhance precision of these descriptions, HoarePrompt uses a special technique to summarise loops.
-These descriptions are then applied to assess the correctness of this program with respect to a specification written in natural language.
-When the program is deemed incorrect, HoarePrompt generates a failing test acting as a counterexample of the program's compliance with the natural language specification.
+HoarePrompt leverages large language models (LLMs) to reason about programs in natural language.
+It analyzes a program step-by-step by generating natural language descriptions of the possible states (i.e., values of program variables) the program may reach at different program locations during execution.
+To improve the accuracy of these descriptions, HoarePrompt employs a specialized technique to summarize loops.
+These descriptions are then used to assess the program's correctness against a specification written in natural language.
+If the program is found to be incorrect, HoarePrompt produces a failing test, serving as a counterexample to demonstrate the program's non-compliance with the specification.

 ## Installation